mbkoltai/mbkoltai.github.io/_posts/blogroll/2019-01-12-dynamic-prodprice-simplerepr.md

 title: A toy model of dynamic prices of production
 tags: political-economy economic-models classical-political-economy marxian-economics transformation-problem nonlinear-dynamics
 excerpt: With labor values and equilibrium
-secondary: ecopol
+secondary: blogposts
 mathjax: true
 ---

 I have not posted lately on A. Trigg's book on reproduction schemas as I got into reading on the (in)famous 'transformation problem' and could not resist playing with some models in the literature.
-In one sentence the transformation problem is about whether the claim that the value of commodities is indirectly or directly determined by the average labour time needed for their production (+ non-labour inputs) is compatible with the observation/expectation that profit rates across sectors with different labour/capital ratios would tend toward equalization.
+The transformation problem is about whether the claim that:
+- the value of commodities is indirectly or directly determined by the average labour time needed for their production (+ non-labour inputs) is compatible with the observation/expectation that
+- profit rates across sectors with different labour/capital ratios would tend toward equalization.

 I will not discuss this problem per se in this post, there is a lot of literature available on that, although this model can be regarded as a solution to the 'transformation problem'.
 I want to write down the equations of a dynamical model proposed in Kliman [1988] with numerical examples (but without the equations explicitly), of prices of production where the aggregate equalities (total price) = (total value) and (total surplus value) = (total profit) are satisfied, total supply can be sold in each period of production, and the balancing condition (see Eq. \eqref{balancing_cond}) between the two sectors of the economy is also met.
 The model has the following assumptions and properties:
 1) value is expressed in money, there is only one accounting system